What Is

 Child Wasting?

 UNICEF and partners like the Eleanor Crook Foundation are working to combat the global nutrition crisis.
-There's no time to waste.
+Learn more, including how to help.

-Globally, over 13M children under 5 are impacted by severe wasting
+Millions of children under 5 worldwide are impacted by severe wasting

 "It's hard to describe what it means for a child to be 'severely wasted,' " said UNICEF Executive Director Catherine Russell.
 "But when you meet a child who is suffering from this most lethal form of malnutrition, you understand — and you never forget."